Strange Bedfellows: Find Out Who Todd Chrisley Of ‘Chrisley Knows Best’ Considers His ‘Best Friend’!

 Lately, though, he’s been in the news because of whom he associates with — and whom he, surprisingly, considers his best friend.

-The Bravo TV blog reports that the Chrisley Knows Best patriarch is real-life best friends with a surprising person: fellow reality star Kim Zolciak of the Real Housewives fame!
+The Bravo TV blog reports that the Chrisley Knows Best patriarch is real-life best friends with a surprising person: fellow reality star Kim Zolciak of Real Housewives fame!

-Chrisley recently appeared on the hit Bravo TV show, Watch What Happens, hosted by Andy Cohen.
+Chrisley recently appeared on the hit Bravo TV show Watch What Happens, hosted by Andy Cohen.

 While talking about his infamous “tagline,” Zolciak called into the show to make the revelation that she and Todd were “best friends.”